1dv032/exercise-docker-nodejs-dev/README.md

 You are free to form your your dockerfile but:

-* The Dockerfile should use the node:6 as a base image.
+* The Dockerfile should use the node:latest as a base image.
 * The Dockerfile should take this repos node project-template and copy the files into the container at creation.
 * The container should expose port 8080 as the port for the node.js web application.